 Learning to use them takes some practice.
 But if you want to completely change the mood of an image, they are the tool that more than any other can do it.

-Through the curves you can change the whole light spectrum (low, medium and high tones): you can control the exposure, the shadows, the highlights and of course, the colours.
+Through the curves you can change the whole light spectrum (low, medium, and high tones): you can control the exposure, the shadows, the highlights, and of course, the colors.

 You can find this tool in photo editors like Lightroom and Photoshop, but a simplified version is now present in many editing apps for mobile.
 To learn how to juggle the various levels you could just start with the mobile apps.